timmy21/pipestat/README.md

 -------------------------------------------------------------

-Here is a quick example to get a feeling of **pipestat**, extract fields for event and stat count and elaplse.
+Here is a quick example to get a feeling of **pipestat**, extract fields for event and stat count and elapse:

 .. code:: python

     >>> from pipestat import pipestat

     >>> pipeline = [
     ...    {
     ...        "$match": {